citrix/storefront-authentication-sdk/docs/citrixauth-authentication-scheme.md

 ###CitrixAuth Scheme

-This section defines an [RFC2617](http://tools.ietf.org/html/rfc2617)[1] extension to support authentication to StoreFront Services Relying Parties, such as the resources service.
+This section defines an [RFC 2617](https://www.ietf.org/rfc/rfc2617.txt)[1] extension to support authentication to StoreFront Services Relying Parties, such as the resources service.
 The extension auth-scheme is CitrixAuth and is case-sensitive.
-It uses the standard HTTP Authorization and WWW-Authenticate HTTP headers as defined in RFC2617.
+It uses the standard HTTP Authorization and WWW-Authenticate HTTP headers as defined in RFC 2617.

-The headers have the following formats, in conformance with RFC2617:
+The headers have the following formats, in conformance with RFC 2617:

 `Authorization: CitrixAuth {security-token}`